Call for an assessment 859-431-1985

 In 2005, a group of investors purchased Stewart Iron Works.
 Under their guidance, production expanded beyond traditional wrought iron fencing.
 The company added a range of steel, aluminum, bronze, glass, and stainless steel products that continues to today.

-In 2019, the HGC Group of Companies acquired Stewart Iron Works.
+In 2019, the Huseman Group acquired Stewart Iron Works.
 We are excited to write the next chapters in the company’s rich history.
 We feel an immense stewardship of its great legacy.
 Stewart Iron Works is once again recognized as a leader in the wrought iron and architectural metal industry.
 We continue to build quality, handmade American products for our nation’s finest landmarks, residences, parks, and attractions.

-Our promise is to continue to deliver outstanding quality and service by completing complex projects quickly and accurately.
+As a proud Huseman Group company, our promise is to continue to deliver outstanding quality and service by completing complex projects quickly and accurately.
 We will champion the Stewart Iron Works name and products for present and future generations to experience and enjoy.